cbor-wg/cddl/draft-ietf-cbor-cddl.md

 side type given, and the implied .ne control is there to prevent this value from being sent over the wire.
-This control is only meaningful when the control type is used in an optional context; otherwise there would be no way to express the default value.
+This control is only meaningful when the control type is used in an optional context; otherwise there would be no way to make use of the default value.

 ~~~~ CDDL
 timer = {